stvmachine/ezarr_with_mods/README.md

 ### Commented Out Services

-The following services are available in docker-compose.yml but are commented out by default:
+The following services are available but are commented out by default in `stacks/arr/compose.yml`:

 - **readarr-ebooks** (Books - Ebooks instance)
 - **readarr-audiobooks** (Books - Audiobooks instance)
 - **ersatztv** (Live TV/DVR)
 - **audiobookshelf** (Audiobook Server)
-- **epicgames-freegames** (Epic Games Free Games)

-To enable any of these services, uncomment their configuration in `docker-compose.yml`.
+To enable any of these services, uncomment their configuration in `stacks/arr/compose.yml`.

 ## Important notes